 Related articles: Configuring palo.ini for the In-Memory Database Server, Administration Panel

-OLAP allows audit information to be stored for specific cubes.
+Audit information can be stored for specific cubes.
 The storing of audit information is disabled by default.
 To enable it, the parameter “audit” has to be added to the configuration file palo.ini.
 It is a switch parameter and has no additional arguments.
 Additionally, audit storage has to be enabled for every database cube for which it should be kept.

 - You cannot enable the parameter “audit” together with the parameter “crypt” In the file palo.ini.
 The data storage for audit information currently cannot be encrypted, and so that storage would contain readable data information which would conflict with the purpose of the “crypt” option.